Bruc3U/Iowa_liquor_sale_analysis/README.md

 The recent events of 2020, made drastic changes to our society.
 Many businesses and jobs went remote. <br>
 Individuals lost their habits of going out for a while and formed new habits.<br>
 The fallout of COVID made many people travel less, and go out less frequently.
-Many habits were changed.

 Since alcohol is an important part of Western culture, the changes brought by such events would indeed reflect this aspect.<br>
 Our focus will be to determine how COVID-19 changed individual habits of alcohol consumption.<br>